jacinyan/spreadsheet-importer-demo/README.md

 ## Features

-An simple full-stack upload importer app that enables user to upload .xls/.xlsx(.csv to be implemented) files and view the results
+An minimal importer app that allows users to upload .xls/.xlsx (.csv to be implemented) files and view the results in a table:

 - Frontend: React + React Router + React Query + Axios
 - Backend: Ruby on Rails